itskingori/systematic-theology/books/11.1-kings/chapter-010.md

 > 17 And [he made] three hundred shields [of] beaten gold; three pound of gold went to one shield: and the king put them in the house of the forest of Lebanon.

 * King Solomon made 200 hundred large shields and 300 small shields of hammered gold.
-* In the 5th year of [King Rehoboam's][king-rehoboam-son-of-king-solomon] reign Shishak King of Egypt attacked Jerusalem and carried off treasures of the temple and royal palace including all these shields.
-See 1 Kings 14:25,26 and 2 Chronicles 12:9.
+* In the 5th year of [King Rehoboam's][king-rehoboam-son-of-king-solomon] reign, Shishak King of Egypt attacked Jerusalem and carried off treasures of the temple and royal palace including all these shields (1 Kings 14:25,26 and 2 Chronicles 12:9).
+It's worth noting that [Jeroboam][king-jeroboam-son-of-nebat], in fear of his life from King Solomon, fled to Egypt to King Shishak (1 Kings 11:40).
-* Later he would replace them with bronze shields but assign them to the commander of the guard on duty at the entrance of the royal palace.
-Unlike [King Solomon][king-solomon-son-of-king-david] who would display them in the royal palace, [King Rehoboam][king-rehoboam-son-of-king-solomon] would only have them removed when he went to the LORD's temple; after which they would be returned to the guardroom.
+* Unlike [King Solomon][king-solomon-son-of-king-david] who would display them in the royal palace, [King Rehoboam][king-rehoboam-son-of-king-solomon] would only have them removed when he went to the LORD's temple; after which they would be returned to the guardroom.
+He would replace them with bronze shields but assign them to the commander of the guard on duty at the entrance of the royal palace.
 See 1 Kings 14:27,28 and 2 Chronicles 12:10,11.

 > 18 ∂ Moreover the king made a great throne of ivory, and overlaid it with the best gold.
 > 19 The throne had six steps, and the top of the throne [was] round behind: and [there were] stays on either side on the place of the seat, and two lions stood beside the stays.